CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Preprocessors/SideOnlyPreprocessor.md

 ## What it does

-This will make scripts only being loaded when the loader is the specified side of the network just leaving this loader away will cause it to be loaded on both sides.
+This will make scripts only load when the execution side is the specified side of the network.
+Leaving the loader out will cause the script to load on both sides (the default).